monarch-initiative/monochrom/README.md

 The [Makefile](Makefile) and the metadata file [genomes.yaml](genomes.yaml) drive the python code in [monochrom/](monochrom/).

-To add more genomes, it is necessary to etxend both the Makefile and the genomes metadata file, but this could be made more elegant in the future.
+To add more genomes, it is necessary to extend both the Makefile and the genomes metadata file, but this could be made more elegant in the future.

 If you wish to modify the code, here is how it is structured, and the underlying philosophy.